robot-rumble/docs/source/rumblebot.rst

     Then you can run it with ``./rumblebot``.

 **Please note**: Just because your robots live in the filesystem does not mean that you can import external dependencies.
 Support for third-party packages is on the roadmap, but implementing it is a very nuanced challenge.
 If you really, really need a library, your best bet is to minify it and just include it at the top of your program.

+**Security**: Every robot in a Robot Rumble battle is run within a fully sandboxed Webassembly runtime.
+In the browser, we use the V8 engine, and on the desktop/server, we use Wasmer_.
+This means that it is impossible for a robot's code to access any part of your system, aside from a couple modules necessary for reading time and generating entropy.

 __ https://lifehacker.com/a-command-line-primer-for-beginners-5633909